Lead Magnets You Can Create With Minimum to No Investment

 Let’s take a look at the kinds of lead magnets you can plug in your purchase funnel.

 1. Quizzes and Calculators

 Let’s first talk about calculators.
 They are more about your prospect than you.
-For example, with a ROI calculator, you help your prospects calculate ROI of using your product/service to ensure there is a chance to increase ROI.
-Vindicia, for example, built a ROI calculator on Outgrow platform to help prospects ‘find hidden treasure in subscriber data’.
+For example, with an ROI calculator, you help your prospects calculate ROI of using your product/service to ensure there is a chance to increase ROI.
+Vindicia, for example, built an ROI calculator on the Outgrow platform to help prospects ‘find hidden treasure in subscriber data’.
 The calculator got them a 70% conversion rate!

 Checklists are ubiquitous and extremely easy to make.
 They are to-the-point and actionable.
 You can quite easily simplify blog posts into checklists by arranging key information in bullet points.
 Essentially, it should be brief and have actionable advice, free of fluff.
 It’s a bonus if you make these checklists downloadable and printable.
 Check out HubSpot’s ‘Ultimate Webinar Checklist’; it’s crisp and pinnable.

 Even marketing guru, Neil Patel uses checklists as lead magnets.
 After all, this type of content is extremely easy-to-understand and prospects wouldn’t mind sharing their email to gain access.